STORDIS/monsoon/README.md

 >**NOTE**-As our [Dockerfile](Dockerfile) is multistage, The first part of docker build command below creates an intermediate image with specific tag and makes it easy to understand also single intermediate image is created every time otherwise user may find multiple intermediate images with the tag `<none>` and mixing this with dangling images.\
 Alternative could be to execute `docker image prune -f` after the sonic-exporter docker image is built but be carefull, doing this will remove every unsed docker images on your machine.

-To build sonic-exporter docker image execute following : \
+To build sonic-exporter docker image execute following :
+- Clone the code :

-`git clone --recurse-submodules git@github.com:STORDIS/monsoon.git`\
+      git clone --recurse-submodules git@github.com:STORDIS/monsoon.git
-`docker build --target builder -t intermediate:latest . && docker build -t sonic-exporter:latest .`
+      docker build --target builder -t intermediate:latest . && docker build -t sonic-exporter:latest .
-- Get a docker image archieve :\
+- Create a docker image archieve :

-`docker save -o sonic-exporter_latest.tar.gz sonic-exporter:latest`\
+      docker save -o sonic-exporter_latest.tar.gz sonic-exporter:latest
-To install image on switch, copy sonic-exporter_latest.tar.gz to switch and on switch execute :\
+- To install image on switch, copy sonic-exporter_latest.tar.gz to switch and on switch execute :

-`docker load -i sonic-exporter_latest.tar.gz`\
+      docker load -i sonic-exporter_latest.tar.gz
-And run the container with the command given in the [section](#start-sonic-exporter-container) above.
+- And run the container with the command given in the [section](#start-sonic-exporter-container) above.
 Please mind changing the version of image in the command.
 - (Optional) Push docker image to docker hub :\

-`docker tag <sonic_exporter_img_id> <repository_name at hub.docker.com>/sonic-exporter:latest`\
+      docker tag <sonic_exporter_img_id> <repository_name at hub.docker.com>/sonic-exporter:latest
-`docker push <repository_name at hub.docker.com>/sonic-exporter:latest`
+      docker push <repository_name at hub.docker.com>/sonic-exporter:latest

 ## sonic-exporter logging
 sonic-exporter logs are controlled via the logging config file [logging.yaml](src/sonic_exporter/config/logging.yml).\
-In order to change the logging configuration just get into the running sonic-exporter container with the command `docker exec -it sonic-exporter bash` and update the file `/usr/local/lib/python3.10/site-packages/sonic_exporter/config/logging.yml` as needed.\
+In order to change the logging configuration just get into the running sonic-exporter container with the command:

+    docker exec -it sonic-exporter bash

+and update the file `/usr/local/lib/python3.10/site-packages/sonic_exporter/config/logging.yml` as needed.\
 If you are building docker image your self then the logging.yml can be updated before building the image.\
 As sonic-exporter runs in a docker container, the default logging configuration done for docker deamon applies for sonic-exporter, as explained here https://docs.docker.com/config/containers/logging/configure/ .